intersel/iFSM/README.md

 The public available variables
 ==============================
- - myFSM.currentState : current state name
+ - myFSM.currentState: current state name
- - myFSM.myUIObject : the jQuery object associated to the FSM
+ - myFSM.myUIObject: the jQuery object associated to the FSM
- - myFSM._stateDefinition : the definition of the states and events
+ - myFSM._stateDefinition: the definition of the states and events
  - myFSM._stateDefinition.<statename>.<eventname>.EventIteration - the number of times an event has been called
  - myFSM.opts - the defined options
- - myFSM.rootMachine : the root machine
+ - myFSM.rootMachine: the root machine
- - myFSM.parentMachine : the parent machine if we're in a sub machine (null if none)
+ - myFSM.parentMachine: the parent machine if we're in a sub machine (null if none)

-Within the call of FSM function, you can refer to the FSM by 'this' :
+Within the call of FSM function, you can refer to the FSM by 'this':
  - this.currentState
  - this.myUIObject
  - this._stateDefinition
  - this.opts
- - this.EventIteration : the current event iteration
+ - this.EventIteration: the current event iteration

 LIBRARY DEPENDENCIES
 ====================

-To work properly, you need to include the following javascript library :
+To work properly, you need to include the following javascript library:
 * jQuery (>= 1.10) `<script type="text/javascript" src="extlib/jquery-1.10.2.min.js"></script>`
 * doTimeout by ["Cowboy" Ben Alman](http://benalman.com/projects/jquery-dotimeout-plugin/)
 	* this library brings some very usefull feature on the usual javascript setTimeout function like Debouncing, Delays & Polling Loops, Hover Intent...